Skip to content

 To start, we need our endpoints to be generating data and intelligence we can work with.
 These data points are the Code Integrity and AppLocker events.
 These events are generated when an application or file is blocked or audited by App Control, or when a script or MSI file is blocked or audited by AppLocker.
 We can trigger the data generation by deploying App Control policies to our endpoints in Audit mode.
 This mode will not block any applications, instead it will generate data points for any application, file, script, MSI file and so on that would have been blocked if the policy was in Enforce mode.

-For instance, the following command will create an Audit mode policy that once deployed on an endpoint, starts generating Audit logs for any file that runs but is not part of the Windows by default.
+For instance, once the DefaultWindows template is deployed on an endpoint, it starts generating Audit logs for any file that runs but is not part of the Windows by default.
+On the other hand, deploying the AllowMicrosoft base policy in Audit mode starts generating Audit logs for any file that runs but is not signed by Microsoft certificates.

 Collecting the Data from MDE Advanced Hunting